On a Clear Day You Can See Forever (film): Release

-The film opened on June 17, 1970 at the State I and Cine Theatres in New York City and then expanded in July and August before a broad release in September.
+The film opened on June 17, 1970, at the State I and Cine Theatres in New York City and then expanded in July and August before a broad release in September.
+The film was produced on a budget of $8 million.
+It grossed $14 million at the box office in the United States and Canada, returning $5.35 million in theatrical rentals.

 Critical reception

 Upon its release, the film received mixed reviews, though it has endured its initial criticism, being one of the few films with a 100% "fresh" rating on Rotten Tomatoes.